-Hypnagogia (also spelled hypnogogia) is a disorder usually described as sleep paralysis, although this definition does not indicate all possible symptoms.
-In the transition periods of waking up or falling asleep sufferers of hypnagogia feel awake in the mind but paralyzed in the body.
-These episodes can be quite frightening and hypnagogia is thought to be the origin of stories of demonic or extraterrestrial visits.
-Studies performed in sleep labs show that while a patient with hypnagogia is awake and aware of their surroundings, instruments measuring brain waves record their brain as asleep.
+In the transition periods of waking up or falling asleep, individuals with sleep paralysis feel awake in the mind but paralyzed in the body.
+These hallucinatory episodes can be quite frightening and sleep hallucinations are thought to be the origin of stories of demonic or extraterrestrial visits.
+Studies performed in sleep labs show that while a patient with sleep paralysis is awake and aware of their surroundings, instruments measuring brain waves record their brain as asleep.

 Throughout history people have recorded stories of visitors during sleep.
 A demon – called a succubus or incubus – is said to attack or molest the sleeper and through magic prevents the sleeper from fighting back.
+The first case histories of sleep hallucinations were published in 1664.
 Many report a witch is sitting on their chests, preventing them from moving.
 In some stories, the demon has sexual relations with the sleeper.
-In recent decades, with stories of UFOs, the stories have often been of extraterrestrial visitors who use advanced technology to stop the human from moving.
-One theory is that the mind constructs a story to try to make sense of the hypnagogia.
-These stories may be generated by the mind to explain the strange experience of sleep paralysis during or near the dream-intensive REM state.
-Stories about witches and aliens are part of the hypnagogic hallucinations.
-Indeed, some of those who claim to have been abducted from their beds by UFOs claim that the alien handling of their bodies include sexual experimentation.
-Sex with a succubus or extraterrestrial may be the mind’s way of explaining erections, which men experience in the early morning before waking – a period when hypnagogic hallucinations are likely to happen.
+In recent decades, the stories have often been of extraterrestrial visitors who use advanced technology or UFOs to stop the human from moving.
+One theory is that the mind constructs a story to try to make sense of the sleep paralysis.

-What sets off hypnagogia?
 When we go into REM sleep our brain restricts our body from moving by blocking the signals to the body that tell us to move.
 This is so when you are running in your dream, you are not running in bed.
-The theory most widely accepted is that hypnogogia sufferers’ brains simply do not open up that block quickly enough after waking.
+The theory most widely accepted is that during an episode of sleep paralysis, the individual’s brain simply does not open up that block quickly enough after waking.

 Another hypothesis is that the brain does not truly awaken during these microarousals in which sleep paralysis is experienced, but only part of the brain is awake.
 Other parts of the brain continue to dream, which the waking part of the brain sees as hallucinations.

 Doctors have identified certain factors that may aggravate the chances of sleep paralysis.
-They include:
+These include:

-Almost everyone suffers at least once or twice from sleep paralysis during their lifetime.
+Almost everyone experiences sleep paralysis at least once or twice during their lifetime.
 Some people have it more often, and although it can seem creepy to the sleeper, it is not medically dangerous.

-Doctors have prescribed the benzodiazepine Clonazepam – commonly used for patients with seizures – to help relieve sleep paralysis symptoms in severe cases.
+For the more serious cases, medication in addition to lifestyle changes and behavioral therapy reduces the severity of the episodes and possibly reduces the number of episodes.
+Doctors may also prescribe antidepressants or the benzodiazepine Clonazepam – commonly used for patients with seizures – to help relieve sleep paralysis symptoms in severe cases.